hancav/my-gym-manager/README.md

 9. Go to: http://localhost/register and register admin@mail.com:12345678
 10. Login as admin
 11. go to http://localhost:8080/ and login as: sail:password to check db
-12. Done ... enjoy Mega Site
+12. Done ... enjoy Mega Site.

 ## Usage
 Explain how to use your Mega Site.
 Provide examples, code snippets, or screenshots to demonstrate its functionality.